KM-AI-Repo/PatternViewer/PROJECT_CONTEXT.md

 - show a filtered subset of symbols instead of the full active universe;
 - always keep forced symbols visible;
 - allow chart viewing and real-time updates for the selected symbol;
+- identify futures whose recent price path is sufficiently different from BTCUSDT and ETHUSDT;
 - prepare the codebase for future screening and pattern detection.

 Current implemented behavior: